-Now entering its twenty-eighth year, Revelation is one of Australia’s most unique screen and moving image events.
+Now entering its 29th year, Revelation is one of Australia’s most unique screen and moving image events.
 With its focus on independent cinema, international film, high risk edge documentary, emergent talent - both international and Australian, and experimental film, Revelation maintains its clarity of vision while always seeking to explore the potentials of visual cultures.

 Alongside its film program Revelation has also incorporated retrospective screenings, live scores, expanded cinema performances, VR, installation works, exhibitions, free industry workshops, talks, presentations, and an open-access academic sidebar.
 Guests to the festival have included Crispin Glover, Alice Krige, George Lazenby, Steve Bisley, Craig Baldwin, Cory McAbee, Amy Hobby, Terry McMahon, Stuart Swezey, Amanda Duthie, Courtney Gibson, Megan Simpson Huberman, Irving Gregory, Mike McCarthy, Cori Dials, Jim Morton, Greg Ferris, Stefan Popescu, and Katherine Berger, among dozens of others.